asifsadek/8hantanu.github.io/_projects/visma.md

 ## Deliverables

 The major changes which were proposed for the project **visma** during GSoC'18:
-- changing the base code to follow object-oriented style
+- changing the codebase to follow object-oriented style
 - calculus operations like integration, differentiation (including partial diff.)
 - solving equations/inequalities and multivariable linear equations
 - improved GUI and interactive plots